-We identified a material weakness related to Information Technology General Controls (ITGCs) that were not designed and operating effectively to ensure (i) appropriate segregation of duties was in place to perform program changes and (ii) the activities of individuals with access to modify data and make program changes were appropriately monitored.
-Business process controls (automated and manual) that are dependent on the affected ITGCs were also deemed ineffective because they could have been adversely impacted.
+It was determined that as of December 31, 2023, the Company's primary change management controls were not designed and implemented effectively to ensure IT program and data changes affecting the Company's financial IT applications and underlying accounting records, are identified, tested, authorized and implemented appropriately to validate that data produced by its relevant IT system(s) were complete and accurate.
+Other Information Technology General Controls, (ITGCs) automated process-level controls, and manual controls that are dependent upon the information derived from such financially relevant systems were not designed and operating effectively also determined to ensure (i) appropriate segregation be ineffective as a result of duties was in place to perform program changes and (ii) the activities of individuals with access to modify data and make program changes were appropriately monitored. such deficiency.
+Business process controls (automated and manual) that are dependent on the affected ITGCs were also deemed ineffective because they could have been adversely impacted. impacted;